louisruocco/Tech-News/readme.md

 # Tech News:

-- A Powershell Script that uses the Youtube API to grab the latest video from Microsoft's Azure channel and play it.
+- A Powershell Script that uses the Youtube API to grab the latest video from both Microsoft's Azure and Google's Made By Google channels and plays them.

 ## Technologies Used: